maise-guide/maise/README.md

 </table>

 ---
-The structure examination and manupulation functions are run by calling maise with a flag:
+The structure examination and manipulation functions are run by calling maise with a flag:

 ```
 maise -flag
 ```

-The structure examination and manupulation functions are defined as
+The structure examination and manipulation functions are defined as

 |Flag| Flag Description|
 |:---:|:-|